twhitt14/confetti/README.md

 Life360 Confetti
 ========
 Why Confetti?
-Because we here at Life360 like to celebrate our users and their accomplishments, and we believe products should celebrate the users and give them a gift when they've accomplished something with the product.
+Because here at Life360 we like to celebrate our users and their accomplishments.
+We believe products should celebrate users and give them a gift when they've accomplished something.

+That's why we've created L360Confetti.

 ##iOS
 Requirement: iOS 7.0 or above because this class relies heavily on [UIDynamics](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIDynamicAnimator_Class)